DIG-Kaust/MLgeoscience/docs/lectures/02_prob.md

 such that for $P(x) \rightarrow 0$ (unlikely event), $I \rightarrow \infty$ and for $P(x) \rightarrow 1$ (likely event), $I \rightarrow 0$.

-**Shannon entropy**: extension of self-information to continous variables, representing the expected amount of information in an event $x$ drawn from a probability $P:
+**Shannon entropy**: extension of self-information to continuous variables, representing the expected amount of information in an event $x$ drawn from a probability $P:

 $$
 H(x) = E_{x \sim P} [I(x)] = - E_{x \sim P} [log_eP(x)]